The class janus.Undefined() represents an undefined result under the Well Founded Semantics.

 details.

-pointless in the current design and this may go.janus.undefined
+pointless in the current design and this may go.janus.undefined, a unique

 instance of the class janus.Undefined().